 Elastomer also has some limitations.
 Most notably, some ink and substrate combinations make it difficult to produce very light vignettes, and there can be a learning curve for people used to printing with photopolymer.

 Photopolymer refers to a class of materials that change their solubility properties through exposure to ultraviolet light.
 Printing photopolymers are manufactured as a flat plate and imaged through a UV light exposure-washout process.
-Plates can be adhered to a printing sleeve permanently during manufacture, or can be mounted by use of a sticky back at press.
+Plates can be adhered to a printing sleeve permanently during the manufacturing process or can be mounted by use of a sticky back at press.
 Photopolymer is often a good choice for work involving:

 - Quick turnaround